onsah/gsoc-2025-proposals/proposal.typ

 == My Background

-I have a keen interest in systems programming and functional programming which I demonstrate with my #link("https://github.com/onsah/Flux_rs")[toy programming language implementatation].
+I have a keen interest in systems programming and functional programming which I demonstrate with my #link("https://github.com/onsah/Flux_rs")[toy programming language implementation].
 I have a work background where I used Scala Futures professionally so concepts like blocking/nonblocking I/O, event loops and thread pools are familiar to me.
 My professional Scala experience is around 2 years so I am fairly comfortable with the language.
 Though I don't have much experience on Cats before I got into the community, I am working on it by following starter guides and I will continue to familiarize myself.

 Before submitting this proposal, I introduced myself to Typelevel project to make early contributions and show my interest in the project.
 Thankfully, Arman Bilge had was very attentive and helpful.
 With his guidance, I worked on implementing non-blocking process API in `fs2`.
 I have successfully landed changes into `fs2` with https://github.com/typelevel/fs2/pull/3539 and https://github.com/typelevel/fs2/pull/3548.